carlosjhr64/thesis/INTRODUCTION.md

 want reassurance that the correspondense principle really holds.
 In my test the method I used to minimize uncertainties is from the relatively new field of mathematical programming.
-Mathematicla programming developed during World War II to find efficient allocations of scarce resources--that is, trying to get the most out of the constrained amount[²](REFERENCE.md).
+Mathematicle programming developed during World War II to find efficient allocations of scarce resources--that is, trying to get the most out of a constrained amount[²](REFERENCE.md).
 Finally, my test illustrates how one can construct a state in order to either minimize or maximize some property of that state.